Rohingya Crisis: A Firsthand Look Into The World’s Largest Refugee Camp

-Sunee has watched this crisis unfold from the beginning.
-As a policy program officer for the United Nations World Food Programme (WFP), she was one of the first responders, charged with helping organize impromptu food distributions among traumatized and hungry families, many of whom had traveled for days on foot.
+As a policy program officer for the United Nations World Food Programme (WFP), Sunee was one of the first responders, charged with helping organize impromptu food distributions among traumatized and hungry families, many of whom had traveled for days on foot.

-“We realized by the second week of the influx, it was just beyond expectations,” Sunee recalled.
-Initially, she thought her colleagues were exaggerating the number of new families arriving every day from Myanmar—until she made her first visit to the camp.
+“We realized by the second week of the influx, it was just beyond expectations,” she recalled.
+She thought her colleagues were exaggerating the number of new families arriving every day – until she made her first visit to the camp.

-“From the moment I stepped out of the car, there were a lot of families surrounding me because they knew I was with WFP and they were indicating they needed food.”
+“From the moment I stepped out of the car, there were a lot of families surrounding me because they knew I was with the U.N.
+World Food Programme and they were indicating they needed food.”

-Since then, Sunee and her WFP colleagues have been working to keep up with the demand for food.
-Every family in the Kutupalong camp and surrounding makeshift settlements relies on emergency humanitarian assistance to survive.
+The U.N.
+World Food Programme is still working to keep up with the demand for food.
+Every family in the Kutupalong camp – and surrounding makeshift settlements – relies on emergency humanitarian assistance to survive.

 What Sunee remembers most about those first few days during the height of the crisis was the sound of children crying.
 “It was a situation of despair,” she recalled.

-Six months later in early 2018, a sense of normalcy had started to return.
-Children were attending learning centers in the camp, where WFP was providing High-Energy Biscuits—a special fortified food packed with calories and nutrients—to encourage attendance and facilitate concentration.
-Women were attending what the U.N. calls “Safe Spaces,” where they can start to cope with the trauma of the violence they witnessed back home.
+Six months later in early 2018, refugees had settled into a new normal.
+Children attended learning centers in the camp, where the U.N.
+World Food Programme was providing High-Energy Biscuits—a special fortified food packed with calories and nutrients—to encourage attendance and facilitate concentration.
+Women were attending what the U.N. calls “Safe Spaces,” where they could start to cope with the trauma of the violence they witnessed back home.
 When she visits the camp now, Sunee told me she sees more children playing and more happy faces.

 “But I would say that that may not last long.
 Soon the frustrations may arise.
 Because how long can you be so dependent on aid?”

-WFP staffers are working with UNHCR and the International Office of Migration to do what they can ahead of time to prepare.
-They’re reinforcing roads, building bridges and digging drainage ditches.
-They’re trying to build the infrastructure of a city that already exists.
+U.N.
+World Food Programme staffers are working with UNHCR and the International Office of Migration to prevent coronavirus from spreading and to increase food supply.
+They’re reinforcing roads, building bridges and digging drainage ditches – trying to build the infrastructure of a city that already exists.

 And Rohingya families are still arriving.

-When we asked Sunee what she would say to someone in the U.S. asking how they could help, this is what she said:
+A great deal of progress has been made in Cox’s Bazar since the first influx in 2017, but refugees are still fully dependent on humanitarian aid.
+When we asked Sunee what she would say to someone in the U.S. asking how they could help, she said:

 “I would say that every dollar counts.
 There is no other source or no other choice that they have to live their life, to carry on with their day-to-day life.
 Without any assistance, they cannot go on.
 So every dollar counts.
 Every drop could make an ocean.”